Why your internet bill might increase

 There are a few steps you can take to try and save on your monthly internet bill

-• Switch providers — if you are not happy with your ISP’s pricing, you may want to consider switching.
+• Shop other internet providers — if you are not happy with your ISP’s pricing, you may want to consider switching.
 Some providers will have cheaper plans than others, price guarantees, no hidden fees, etc.

 • Buy your own equipment — Buying your own equipment, like a modem or router, can save you money in the long run since you won’t have to pay the provider’s monthly fees.